Tradeware ceramics in the Philippines: Type V

-Case Studies
+Case studies

-Calatagan
+Calatagan, Batangas

 Calatagan is situated near the Batangas Province southwest of Manila.
 The leading scholars in this region were Olov Janse who started excavating prehispanic Calatagan burials during the 1940s and Robert Fox led his excavations from 1958 through the 1960s.
 Out of 1,296 burials, infants, children, juveniles, and adults were found.
 Furthermore, the majority of tradeware porcelain plates had solar designs or bird motifs that were placed over the pelvis in burials.
 For example, a Karitunan adult (KR-50) in Calatagan was buried with several grave goods in addition to a blue-and-white porcelain plate over the pelvis with chrysanthemum design.
 The tradeware ceramics in the grave of KR-50 had a gold ring, blade, solar motifs, and a stone charm to indicate this individual's participation in raiding and trading.
 In Grace Barretto-Tesoro's Where Are the Datu and Catalonan in Early Philippine Socieites?
 Investigating Status in Calatagan, she claims this individual (KR-50) was most likely a male datu who had a prestigious role in Pre-Spanish society due to his expertise in raiding and maritime trade.
 The catalonan healers in Pre-Hispanic Philippines also had a prestigious position in society and assisted in ritual sacrifices by striking porcelain vessels in order for their Tagalog deities to hear them during the offering procession.